-Secretary’s job considered best spot to find husband
+Secretary’s job considered the best spot to find a husband (1952)

 The Gallup Poll